 Creative thinking visual items

 For more non-standard visual items, it was the same “production” process in Adobe Illustrator.
-But we needed to do a bit of creative thinking, before we started those designs.
+But we needed to do some creative thinking, before we started those designs.
 We needed to generate some ideas.

 This meant understanding the topic, so we could symbolise it visually.